 6.9.1 Applicability to language

+Placing C-types (such as arrays) in containers let the implementer create access operators that check bounds.

 Like a C-style array, some STL containers, such as std::vector, can be indexed using [], and as in C such an access is unchecked.
 However, these containers also provide an access function at() that behaves like [], but performs a check that the access is within the bounds of the container.